Western Digital WD Blue SN5100 1TB

 • Both products support NVMe version 2.

-• Both products have a PCI Express (PCIe) version 4 interface.
+• Both products use PCI Express (PCIe) version 4.

 • Both products have 4 controller channels.